KaiquanMah/ResearchAndArticles/README.md

 # ResearchAndArticles
 Welcome!
-You can find some of my past final year research project and article samples here.
+You can find some of my final year research project report and article samples from the past here in this repository.